Skip to content

 }

-GrpcAwaitableabove is a simplified example that demonstrates the core idea of coroutine-based gRPC; do not take it straight into a production environment.
-In production, you need to handle more details: graceful shutdown of the CQ event loop, timeout control, retry logic, connection state management, thread-safe CQ access, and so on.
-If you do not want to build the wheel yourself (the author strongly recommends you do not), check out the agrpc library—it provides production-grade asynchronous gRPC wrappers based on Boost.Asio's C++20 coroutine support.
+⚠️ Warning The GrpcAwaitable above is a simplified example demonstrating the core idea of coroutine-based gRPC.
+Do not use it directly in a production environment.
+In production, you need to handle many more details: graceful shutdown of the CQ event loop, timeout control, retry logic, connection state management, thread-safe CQ access, and so on.
+If you don't want to reinvent the wheel (which I strongly advise against), take a look at the agrpc library—it provides production-grade asynchronous gRPC wrappers based on Boost.Asio's C++20 coroutine support.

-With this, the final article of Volume 5 is complete.
-Looking back at the learning path of this volume, we have traveled from "what is a thread" all the way to "how distributed systems communicate"—this has indeed been quite a journey.
+With this, the final article of Volume V is complete.
+Looking back at the learning path of this volume, we have traveled from "what is a thread" to "how distributed systems communicate"—this has indeed been a considerable journey.

-ch00 Concurrency Fundamentals — We established a basic understanding of concurrency: concurrency and parallelism are not the same thing, Amdahl's Law and Gustafson's Law help us understand the upper and lower bounds of speedup, the trade-off between throughput and latency guides architectural choices, and some scenarios do not need concurrency at all.
-Correctness first, performance second—this is the principle that runs through the entire volume.
+ch00 Concurrency Basics—We established a basic understanding of concurrency: concurrency and parallelism are not the same thing.
+Amdahl's Law and Gustafson's Law helped us understand the upper and lower bounds of speedup, the trade-off between throughput and latency guided our architectural choices, and we learned that some scenarios simply don't need concurrency.
+Correctness first, performance second—this is the principle we have adhered to throughout the volume.

-ch01 Thread Lifecycle and RAII — We got to know the lifecycle of std::thread, understood the difference between join() and detach(), and learned to use RAII guards to manage thread resources, ensuring threads do not leak or get forgotten.
-This is the basic skill of concurrent programming.
+ch01 Thread Lifecycle and RAII—We got to know the lifecycle of std::thread, understood the difference between join() and detach(), and learned to use RAII guards to manage thread resources, ensuring that threads don't leak or get forgotten.
+This is the fundamental skill of concurrent programming.

-ch02 Synchronization Primitives — std::mutex, std::condition_variable, std::shared_mutex... these are the toolbox of concurrent programming.
-We learned to use them to protect shared data, coordinate execution order between threads, and implement the producer-consumer pattern.
-We also saw their limitations: lock granularity is hard to control, deadlocks are easy to trigger, and performance is not ideal under high contention.
+ch02 Synchronization Primitivesstd::mutex, std::condition_variable, std::shared_mutex... these are the toolbox of concurrent programming.
+We learned to use them to protect shared data, coordinate execution order between threads, and implement producer-consumer patterns.
+We also saw their limitations: lock granularity is hard to control, deadlocks are easy to introduce, and performance is poor under high contention.

-ch03 Atomic Operations and Memory Model — This is one of the hardest-core parts of Volume 5, and also the most enjoyable part for the author to write.
+ch03 Atomic Operations and Memory Model—This is one of the hardest core parts of Volume V, and also the most enjoyable part for me to write.
 Starting from the basic usage of std::atomic, we dove deep into the six memory orders of the C++ memory model (memory_order_relaxed, memory_order_consume, memory_order_acquire, memory_order_release, memory_order_acq_rel, memory_order_seq_cst), understood the reordering rules of compilers and CPUs, and mastered the reasoning method for happens-before relationships.
 This knowledge lets you know what you are doing when writing lock-free code.

-ch04 Concurrent Data Structures — We applied the synchronization primitives and atomic operations learned earlier to specific data structures: thread-safe queues, concurrent maps, and ring buffers.
-We saw the trade-offs of different strategies: coarse-grained locking, fine-grained locking, read-write locking, and lock-free approaches.
+ch04 Concurrent Data Structures—We applied the synchronization primitives and atomic operations learned earlier to specific data structures: thread-safe queues, concurrent maps, and ring buffers.
+We saw the trade-offs between different strategies: coarse-grained locking, fine-grained locking, read-write locks, and lock-free approaches.

-ch05 Tasks, Futures, and Thread Pools — We elevated ourselves from the level of "raw threads" to the level of "tasks." std::async, std::future, and std::promise provide higher-level concurrency abstractions, while thread pools allow us to reuse thread resources and control concurrency levels.
+ch05 Tasks, Futures, and Thread Pools—We elevated our level from "bare threads" to "tasks". std::async, std::future, and std::promise provided higher-level concurrent abstractions, while thread pools allowed us to reuse thread resources and control concurrency.
 The task mindset is more suitable for most application scenarios than the thread mindset.

-ch06 Asynchrony and Coroutines — C++20 coroutines represent a major paradigm shift in concurrent programming.
-Starting from the basic mechanisms of coroutines (co_await, co_return, co_yield, promise_type, awaitable), we learned to rewrite callback-based asynchronous code into a linear, readable form using coroutines.
-Coroutines are not a silver bullet, but they genuinely take the maintainability of asynchronous code to the next level.
+ch06 Asynchrony and Coroutines—C++20 coroutines represent a major paradigm shift in concurrent programming.
+Starting from the basic mechanisms of coroutines (co_await, co_return, co_yield, promise_type, awaitable), we learned to rewrite callback-style asynchronous code into a linear, readable form using coroutines.
+Coroutines are not a silver bullet, but they certainly improve the maintainability of asynchronous code.

-ch07 Actors and Channels — We stepped out of the "shared memory + locks" model and explored message-passing-based concurrency paradigms.
-The Actor model and the CSP/Channel model avoid data races by "sharing nothing, communicating only via messages," making them naturally suited for multi-core and distributed scenarios.
+ch07 Actor and Channel—We stepped out of the "shared memory + locks" model and explored message-passing concurrent paradigms.
+The Actor model and CSP/Channel models avoid data races by "sharing nothing and communicating only via messages," making them naturally suitable for multi-core and distributed scenarios.

-ch08 Debugging and Performance — Concurrency bugs are the hardest bugs to debug.
+ch08 Debugging and Performance—Concurrent bugs are the hardest bugs to debug.
 We learned to use ThreadSanitizer to detect data races, used profiling tools to locate lock contention, and understood performance pitfalls like false sharing and lock convoys.

-ch09 Distributed Bridging — Which is these two articles.
-Starting from the boundaries of single-machine concurrency, we saw the five fundamental differences of distributed systems, understood the spectrum of consistency models, learned the core ideas of the Paxos/Raft consensus protocols, and finally used gRPC + C++20 coroutines to demonstrate the direction for writing distributed communication code in C++.
+ch09 Distributed Bridging—These are the two articles right here.
+Starting from the boundaries of single-machine concurrency, we saw the five fundamental differences of distributed systems, understood the spectrum of consistency models, recognized the core ideas of Paxos/Raft consensus protocols, and finally demonstrated the direction of writing distributed communication code in C++ using gRPC + C++20 coroutines.

-Looking back, none of the steps are isolated.
-The RAII mindset from ch01 runs through the entire volume—from thread management to lock management to connection management; the memory model knowledge from ch03 is the foundation for understanding the consistency models in ch09 (memory_order_seq_cst and linearizability essentially answer the same question); the coroutine mechanism from ch06 is the cornerstone of the asynchronous gRPC wrapping in ch09; and the Actor model from ch07 gains its greatest value in a distributed environment—location transparency allows local code to be deployed to multiple machines with almost no modifications.
+Looking back, no step is isolated.
+The RAII mindset of ch01 runs through the entire volume—from thread management to lock management to connection management.
+The memory model knowledge of ch03 is the foundation for understanding the consistency models in ch09 (memory_order_seq_cst and linearizability essentially answer the same question).
+The coroutine mechanism of ch06 is the cornerstone of the gRPC asynchronous wrapping in ch09.
+The Actor model of ch07 gains its greatest value in a distributed environment—location transparency allows local code to be deployed to multiple machines with almost no changes.

-The study of concurrent programming will never be "complete"—this is a field that requires continuous practice, continuous stumbling into pitfalls, and continuous building of intuition.
-But if you have followed Volume 5 to this point, you should already have a solid theoretical foundation and enough practical experience to face the vast majority of concurrency scenarios.
-What remains is to hone your skills in real projects.
+Learning concurrent programming is never "complete"—it is a field that requires continuous practice, stumbling into traps, and building intuition.
+But if you have followed Volume V to this point, you should already have a solid theoretical foundation and sufficient practical experience to face the vast majority of concurrent scenarios.
+The rest is to hone your skills in real projects.

 Directions for Further Learning

-If you want to continue deepening the foundation built in Volume 5, here are some directions the author has personally tested and recommends.
+If you want to deepen the foundation established in Volume V, here are some directions I personally recommend.

-Book Recommendations: Martin Kleppmann's Designing Data-Intensive Applications is universally recognized as the best introductory book in the distributed systems field, covering core topics like consistency, consensus, and replication—the author strongly recommends reading at least the first five chapters.
-Anthony Williams's C++ Concurrency in Action is the authoritative reference for C++ concurrent programming; the second edition covers the C++17 standard (the third edition is expected to cover C++20), and it is a "dictionary" you can keep on your desk for随时 consultation.
-If you are particularly interested in lock-free programming, Herlihy and Shavit's The Art of Multiprocessor Programming is a classic textbook—but this book is rather academic and has a certain barrier to entry.
+Book Recommendations: Martin Kleppmann's Designing Data-Intensive Applications is widely recognized as the best introductory book in the field of distributed systems, covering core topics like consistency, consensus, replication, and partitioning—I strongly recommend reading at least the first five chapters.
+Anthony Williams' C++ Concurrency in Action is the authoritative reference for C++ concurrent programming; the second edition covers the C++17 standard (the third edition is expected to cover C++20), and it serves as a "dictionary" you can keep at your desk for quick reference.
+If you are particularly interested in lock-free programming, Herlihy and Shavit's The Art of Multiprocessor Programming is a classic text—however, this book is quite academic and has a certain barrier to entry.

-Open Source Projects: If you want to see real distributed consensus protocol implementations, etcd's Raft implementation (in Go, about 2000 lines of core code) is the best starting point—detailed comments, clear logic, and every concept from the Raft paper can be found in the code, making it a very comfortable read.
-In the C++ ecosystem, Apache brpc is a C++ RPC framework open-sourced by Baidu, with built-in components like bvar (concurrent variables) and bthread (coroutine scheduling), making it great material for learning production-grade C++ concurrent code.
+Open Source Projects: If you want to see a real distributed consensus protocol implementation, etcd's Raft implementation (in Go, about 2000 lines of core code) is the best choice for getting started—it has detailed comments, clear logic, and every concept from the Raft paper can be found in the code, making it a very comfortable read.
+In the C++ ecosystem, Apache brpc is a C++ RPC framework open-sourced by Baidu.
+It includes components like bvar (concurrent variables) and bthread (coroutine scheduling), making it great material for learning production-grade C++ concurrent code.

-Practice Directions: If you want to dive deeper into distributed systems development in C++, you can try implementing a simple distributed key-value store using gRPC + a Raft library (like libraft)—this is a classic lab project from MIT 6.824 (Distributed Systems), with a moderate engineering workload but broad coverage.
-Once you complete it, your understanding of consensus protocols will be completely different.
+Practice Directions: If you want to dive deep into distributed system development in C++, you can try using gRPC + a Raft library (like libraft) to implement a simple distributed key-value store.
+This is a classic lab project from MIT 6.824 (Distributed Systems).
+The engineering effort is moderate but the coverage is broad; completing it will give you a completely new understanding of consensus protocols.

 Reference Resources